gofordeepu/Hotel_Recommendation_System/README.md

 steps to run jupyter notebook code in your system.

-first step-> Download the CSV file from above link and keep it in dataset folder. second step-> run the command "pip install Pipfile" third step-> you are good to go run command jupyter-lab
+first step-> Download the CSV file from above link and keep it in dataset folder. second step-> run the command "pip install Pipfile"(Please ensure you have python version which is mentioned in pip file otherwise change python version in Pip file as well as Pipfile.lock according to your system third step-> you are good to go run command jupyter-lab